otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 13 - Forms, Validation and User Input.md

-# Module 12: Forms, Validation and User Input
+# Module 13: Forms, Validation and User Input

+**Note:** The following notes were co-written with AI help structure topics and explain complex terms clearly.

 ## 1. Why forms deserve a module